 Meiji Group joined the Roundtable on Sustainable Palm Oil (RSPO) in 2016.
-As of October 2022, 18 of our domestic plants, as well as 5 of our overseas plants, hold RSPO supply chain certification.
+By October 2022, 18 of our domestic plants, as well as 5 of our overseas plants, hold RSPO supply chain certification.
+As of FY2023, We have achieved 100% procurement of RSPO-certified palm oil using the mass balance method.